What is a permalink and why should I use one?

 Answer

-Permalinks (or persistent links) are URLs for e-resources (journal articles, e-books, and streaming videos) that remain constant and stable over time.
-Permalinks are the best way to return to an e-resource at a later date.
+Permalinks (also called persistent links, permanent links, or stable links) are URLs for e-resources (journal articles, e-books, and streaming videos) that remain constant over time.
+Use a permalink in your citation or to return to an e-resource at a later date.

-When you access e-resources through a database search, a temporary session URL is created in the address bar.
-This URL is only valid for one-time access and will NOT return you to your resource if you use it at a later time, so it is important that you don’t copy that URL to access the e-resource later (or to use in your citation).
+When you access e-resources, a temporary session URL is created in the address bar.
+This URL is only valid for one-time access and will NOT enable you to return to your resource at a later time, so it is important that you don’t copy that URL to access the e-resource later or to use in a citation.

 • Answered By RDP Library